luckyrandom/wintersmith-asis/readme.md

 [wintersmith-asis](https://github.com/luckyrandom/wintersmith-asis)
 registers to `*.asis` files and passes the files as is to the url with the suffix `.asis` removed.
-For example, to add `data.json`, you can include the file `data.json` by rename name it as `data.json.asis`.
+For example, you can add `data.json` to website by renaming the file as `data.json.asis`.

 ### install: